 Collect test books, scratch paper, testing tools, and accessibility/accommodations tools (as needed) from students.
 Make sure all students have written their names on their test books.
-Count the materials to make sure each student has returned their test book and scratch paper.
+Count the materials to make sure each student has returned their test book, scratch paper, and Rubric (if applicable).